Juli has been gardening in her yard for 21 years. She has almost run out of room for plants, shrubs and trees. Almost.

 Using a small shovel, dig underneath the root ball of the weed.
 Most have roots that are shallower than the plants you put in.
 They will come out of the ground with a little leverage on the handle.

 One well known exception to a weed with shallow roots is the dandelion.
 It has a taproot.
 A taproot is long and thick and strong.
 It grows deep into the soil.
 It takes in water and nutrients to support the seedling and later the grown plant.
 If you don’t remove all of it, a new plant grows from it.
 Use the dandelion weeder.
-Other names are fishtail weeder, two prong weeder or weed fork.
 It is also a digging tool but the forked end can go under the taproot of a dandelion.
 It’s useful for other weeds as well.

-Some weeds that are best dug out to insure root removal: perennial weeds like dandelion, field bindweed, and wild strawberry.
-Perennials come back every year because of a deep root system that survives winter.
+Some weeds that are best dug out to ensure root removal: Perennial weeds like dandelion, field bindweed, and wild strawberry come back every year because of a deep root system that survives winter.
 Biennial weeds like common mullein and wild carrot (Queen Anne's Lace) also need to be dug out.
 Biennial weeds grow roots and leaves the first year.
-The second year before they die, they have flowers, fruits and seeds which start their two year cycle over again.
+The second year before they die, they have flowers, fruits, and seeds, which start their two-year cycle over again.

 Pull It Out